suvam0451/dhaaga/README.md

 > [!TIP]
 >
-> This app only implements a subset of server features.</br>
+> This app only implements selected features from your server.</br>
-> Feel free to request anything you need!
+> Feel free to request anything extra you need!

 ## 💁 About